erichuffman/kss-pl-theme/README.md

 Swap the `index.twig` file in your current `builder` directory for the one in this repo, as well as the `kss.css` located in `builder/kss-assets`.

 You'll also need to include a copy of the `kss-menu.js` file from this repo in your `builder/kss-assets` directory, and if you're not already including jQuery and the `rainbow.min.js` library, include those files too.

+## Live Demo ##

+To see the KSS PL theme in action, go here: https://erichuffman-mc.github.io/kss-pl-theme/

 ## Add Custom Settings

 In your KSS script add two custom options: `Layout` and `Classes`.

 Example: